ennouri0maak/forredditors/README.md

 # forredditors
-the project that 1.9k redditors reclamed me to do, everything on the txt file.
+the project that 1.9k redditors reclamed me to do.

+Everything u should know is on the txt file.

-litellary have nothing to say since everything is on the .txt file put a star and follow me on github.
+litellary have nothing to say since everything is on the .txt file

+ put a star and follow me on github.

 /DONATE, support:/